-We impose a zero prior mean for the parameter δ in observation equation (5), which implies a prior belief that the real interest rate shock X_t^r has no effect on the trend of output.
-Specifically, we assume that δ has a normal prior distribution with mean 0.
-In addition, we assume that this distribution is quite diffuse by setting a standard deviation of 5, which implies that if δ is one standard deviation above its prior mean, then an X_t^r shock that lowers the permanent component of the real interest rate by 1 percentage point reduces the trend of output by 5 percent.
-The rationale behind adopting a diffuse prior for δ is a body of theoretical work, going back to Hansen (1939), that attributes large variations in potential output to movements in the natural rate of interest.
-The rationale for the assumed symmetry around zero is that, while models of secular stagnation are designed to deliver a negative effect of a drop in the natural rate on trend output, it is easy to show that in the neoclassical growth model this effect is positive and, under plausible calibrations, also large.
+We impose a zero prior mean for the parameter $\delta$ in observation equation (5), which implies a prior belief that the real interest rate shock $X_t^r$ has no effect on the trend of output.
+Specifically, we assume that $\delta$ has a normal prior distribution with mean 0.
+In addition, we assume that this distribution is quite diffuse by setting a standard deviation of 5, which implies that if $\delta$ is one standard deviation above its prior mean, then an $X_t^r$ shock that lowers the permanent component of the real interest rate by 1 percentage point reduces the trend of output by 5 percent.
+The rationale behind adopting a diffuse prior for $\delta$ is a body of theoretical work, going back to Hansen (1939), that attributes large variations in potential output to movements in the natural rate of interest.
+The rationale for the assumed symmetry around zero is that, while models of secular stagnation are designed to deliver a negative effect of a drop in the natural rate on trend output, one can show that in the neoclassical growth model this effect is positive and, under plausible calibrations, also large.

-The remaining prior assumptions follow Uribe (2022).
 The elements of the matrix B in equation (3) are assumed to have normal prior distributions.
 In the spirit of the Minnesota prior, we impose a prior mean of 0.5 on the diagonal elements of B and a prior mean of 0 on the off diagonal elements.
 All elements of B are assumed to have a prior standard deviation of 0.3.

 Next, we present the assumed prior distributions of the estimated elements of the matrix C in equation (3).
-Under the mean of the prior distribution, an innovation to X_t^m is assumed to have a zero impact effect on inflation and the interest rate.
-This requires setting the prior means of C{21} and C{31} to -1.
+All estimated elements of C are assumed to have normal prior distributions with standard deviation equal to 1.
+Under the mean of the prior distribution, an innovation to $X_t^m$ is assumed to have a zero impact effect on inflation and the interest rate.
+This requires setting the prior means of $C{21}$ and $C{31}$ to -1.
 All other estimated elements of C are assumed to have a prior mean of 0.
-Further, the estimated elements of C are assumed to have normal prior distributions with standard deviations equal to 1.

 Consider now the prior distributions of the estimated parameters of the laws of motion of the exogenous driving forces given in equation (4).
-The diagonal elements of the matrix ρ are assumed to have a beta prior distribution with mean 0.3 and a standard deviation of 0.2, with the exception of element (4, 4), which is assumed to have a mean of 0.5 and a standard deviation of 0.2.
-The rationale behind the assumed mean values of ρ{11} , ρ{33} , and ρ{55} is that changes in output, inflation, and the nominal interest rate have relatively low serial correlations.
-The rationale for the prior mean of ρ{22} is that transitory monetary disturbances are typically assumed to be i.i.d. or to have a low persistence.
-(For example, Smets and Wouters, 2007, assign this parameter a prior mean of 0.5 for a model estimated on quarterly data, which at an annual frequency corresponds to a value of about 0.2.)
-The justification for the higher prior mean for the serial correlation of z_t is that in business cycle analysis stationary productivity shocks are typically estimated to have a relatively high persistence.
-The standard deviations of all exogenous shocks, given by the diagonal of the matrix Ψ , are assumed to have gamma prior distributions with means and standard deviations equal to 1.
+The diagonal elements of the matrix $\rho$ are assumed to have a beta prior distribution with mean 0.3 and a standard deviation of 0.2, with the exception of element (4, 4), which is assumed to have a mean of 0.5 and a standard deviation of 0.2.
+The rationale behind the assumed mean values of $\rho{11}$ , $\rho{33}$ , and $\rho{55}$ is that the first differences of output, inflation, and the nominal interest rate have relatively low serial correlations.
+The rationale for the prior mean of $\rho{22}$ is that transitory monetary disturbances are typically assumed to be i.i.d. or to have a low persistence.
+(For example,